-By being grateful for the things that happens in our life we send a positive energy out of us and believe it or not that positive energy is coming back.
+By being grateful for the things that happen in our life we send positive energy out of us and believe it or not that positive energy is coming back.
 Look, when you say honest thank you for your friend for helping you out, he feels amazing that he could help, and you feel amazing that he feels amazing, then he wants to help you out more because you made him feel amazing, and you feel even more amazing because he offers his help without even having to ask and then he feels ten times more amazing that he can help you out more.
-And that’s the never ending circle of awesomeness just because you had an attitude for gratitude.
-It’s the same with everything what is happening in your life.
+And that’s the never-ending circle of awesomeness just because you had an attitude for gratitude.
+It’s the same with everything that is happening in your life.

 The more you are thankful, the more you attract things to be thankful for.